translate/pootle/docs/server/commands.rst

 it from overwriting any existing translation in the database, thus only updating new translations and discovering new files and strings.

-Note that if files on the file system are corrupt translations might be deleted from database.
+.. warning:: If files on the file system are corrupt translations might be deleted from database.
 Handle with care!

 .. _commands#update_from_templates: